 One thing that became a little more obvious is that Google wasn't necessarily trying to rank the sites that had done the best SEO, but rather offered a decent experience or at least an experience that people were happy with.
 This is a short-term black hat SEO tactic, because search engine spiders will eventually return to the page and discover that the content has changed.
 It's crucial to realize that Black Hat's implementation of SEO tactics and strategies can cause your site to be banned from search engines, excluding you from the number one referral source of traffic on the internet.
 Black hat SEO professionals know the rules of search engine optimization and use that knowledge to take shortcuts that aren't exactly established in Google's best practices.

 Black hat SEO techniques are a type of spamdexing that manipulates Google's algorithm to make unfair profits in ranking traffic.
 Another example is redirecting a highly authoritative page with a lot of backlinks to another irrelevant page, just to improve its position in search results.
 Duplicate content is a black hat SEO technique that involves copying and pasting large blocks of content on the same website or across multiple domains.
 Instead, you should use white hat SEO tactics such as creating incredible content, graphics, data, interviews, or any other content that allows you to acquire backlinks naturally over time.

 GScraper is a black hat SEO tool that pulls Google URLs based on the footprints and keywords you specify and then posts links to them.
 While you may see short-term gains from black hat SEO over time, search engines will detect the forms of your black hat that harm your search presence.
-Some black hat SEO professionals will try to use Google's penalty system to advance their agenda by having websites that you wouldn't want to associate with a link to reduce the rank of your page.
-The terms have been adapted to describe the SEO techniques approved by the search engine terms of service (TOS) and those that violate them.
+Some black hat SEO professionals will try to use Google's penalty system to advance their agenda by having websites that you wouldn't want to associate with.